Table of Contents

 The students have been at the market every week for the past three seasons and the team has grown up to about 25 people!
 All in all, this experience is mutually beneficial — students enhance their Chinese skills, while the market can run smoothly.

-With a little over a month left of the 2024 Farmers Market season, both teams look forward towards ending this year strong.
+With a little over a month left of the 2024 Farmers Market season, both teams look forward to ending this year strong.
 We’d like to thank everyone for their kind donations and support to the teams and the market.